CHT 002 - Conjugate heat transfer

 . - Set Scale factor to

-next to Mesh extrusion. - As Target, select both volumes
+- As Target, select both cylindrical volumes in the model (

 2, 3

-. - This should create just one extrusion layer.
+). - This creates just one extrusion layer.

 In this step, we’ll look at: